ingenieroariel/bccgis/README.md

  make
  ```

  At this point the computer will start to download the country file for Bangladesh and extract all the important layers one by one.
-It will take about an hour and it is the perfect time to go and have lunch.
+It will take about ten minutes and it is the perfect time to go and have tea.